johnxie/awesome-developer-tools/README.md

 # Desktop

+## [CloudApp](https://www.getcloudapp.com/) - Screenshots, GIFs, and videos with annotation, security controls, and cloud storage

+## [ShiftIt](https://github.com/fikovnik/ShiftIt) - Window sizing and positioning

+  - Includes an "Increase Size" hotkey that other apps like Spectacle might not have

 ## [Insomnia](http://insomnia.rest/) - REST Client with a great UI

   - Paste cURL commands into the URL bar (including those copied from Chrome Network tab)